 5 Tips for Grad School Stress

-Editor’s Note: This post is part of an effort the Graduate School of Management has launched for “May is Mental Health Month” to bring attention to the issue and spread awareness about the resources available to students.
+Editor’s Note: This post is part of an effort by the UC Davis campus and the Graduate School of Management to call attention to mental health issues and spread awareness about the resources available to students.
 See BeWell@GSM for more.

 Pursuing your graduate degree is a giant step into a new world of opportunities.
 But that’s a lot of pressure, which can lead to crushing anxiety and stress.

 Unfortunately, you’re not alone in this either.
-According to a recent survey by the American College Health Association, 66 percent of graduate and professional students experienced above-average stress in the last year.
+According to a recent survey by the American College Health Association, 66% of graduate and professional students experienced above-average stress in the last year.
 In fact, most college students experience stress.
 But graduate students face a unique set of pressures.

 For many, the relationship with an advisor is a major contributor.
 Advisors often wield different expectations for each student.
 The hierarchy of power dynamics among students and faculty can thwart your focus and lead to a gauntlet of stressful situations prodding you at every turn.